-Rhubarb Triangle Yorkshire
+Rhubarb Triangle Around Wakefield

 Your rhubarb will flower like this if you don’t eat it first!
 Ornamental varieties of rhubarb are not grown in the ‘Rhubarb Triangle’ as rhubarb is a serious crop grown under strict conditions to produce thin pink stems from February to make into delicious pies.